adoptium/temurin-build/README.md

 a new docker based build.

 -C, --configure-args <args>
-specify any custom user configuration arguments.
+specify any custom user configuration arguments, using temporary_speech_mark_placeholder in the place of any speech marks.

 --clean-git-repo
 clean out any 'bad' local git repo you already have.